neilslater/MMGraphic/README.md

 MMGraphic
 =========

-A Moose wrapper around Image::Magic with some additional high-level routines I have found useful
+A Moose wrapper around Image::Magic with some additional high-level routines I have found useful.